-Scrum vs Kanban- A Guide to Choose the Best Methodology
+Scrum vs Kanban- A Guide to Choosing the Agile Framework That Works

 As competition for better products increases in the global economy, project managers have many new considerations to keep their product competitive and relevant.
 One of the biggest choices in selecting the right project development models (Scrum and Kanban) inspired by an equally famous and successful set of values and principles system (Agile Methodology).

 A brief introduction to Agile

 Contrary to what most people believe, Agile is actually not a methodology.
 A project management methodology typically gives you a unique set of procedures and ‘methods’ to follow, which is not the case with Agile.